Chapter 2 : An Overcrowded Ride

 That was a joke.
 I was put into Gryffindor, just like my dad.
 It did take the sorting hat a while; it seemed to be choosing between Gryffindor and Hufflepuff, like my mum.
 Apparently, my bravery took over my loyalty and now I'm a Gryffindor.

 I was introduced to the whole Weasley and Potter family that day, all of whom were in Gryffindor.
 Rose and Fred Weasley were some of the last to be sorted, right before me in the alphabet and straight into Gryffindor.
 I was the very last student to be sorted, I remember I had to stand up and wait by myself with the last name ‘Wood’.
 I also met James Potter, who was in his fourth year (and a completely gorgeous thing, James Potter was), as well as Victorie Weasley in her seventh, who's now currently engaged to our Defense Against the Dark Arts teacher, Professor Ted Lupin.
-That was also the first night I met Al and Fred, who we were having a contest to see who could launch corn across the table into each other's noses.
+That was also the first night I met Al and Fred, who we were having a contest to see who could launch corn across the table and get it to stick to the other one’s face.

 I have to admit, I was jealous sitting by myself, not knowing anyone like the Weasley/Potter family did.
 I'm an only child, and the magical half of my family only consists of me, my dad and my mum (and my dad’s parents, but they’re old and don’t really count).
 I didn't have any older siblings to invite me into their group of friends or show me the ropes.
 After a while, Rose, ironically enough, was the one who introduced me to all of her cousins.
 She really is a nice person, despite the fact that her face has been glued to Scorpius Malfoy's for the entire train ride.

-Speaking of, back to brooding reality.
+Speaking of, back to gloomy reality.
 "Yeah!
 I need three Pumpkin Pasties, four Licorice Wands, and two Chocolate Frogs!"
 I said, handing the snack lady Al's money.
-I heard Fred chuckle, so I turned around and said; "Hey, if he wants me to buy him snacks he's got to pay for it."
-I laughed, "D’you want anything?
+I heard Fred chuckle, so I turned around and said, "Hey, if he wants me to buy him snacks he's got to pay for it."
+I laughed out, "D’you want anything?
 Al's buying!"

 "Make that six Chocolate Frogs.
 And some Bertie Bott's!"
 I told the woman, giving her the rest of Al's money.
 I turned back around with my arms full of snacks, and dumped them on the seat in between Fred and myself.